We Know You Can!

-Studies have shown that reading with your child provides a great opportunity for bonding.
-Reading together is fun and will create life-long memories for the both of you.
-As well, reading together will establish strong early literacy skills and give children the confidence to eventually become successful readers.
-We hope you will participate with us!
+Reading with your child provides a great opportunity for bonding, and will create life-long memories for the both of you.
+Give your child the confidence to eventually become successful readers.

 How the program works